Updated

 - maybe a fine of up to $10,0008

 When the court imposes a prison sentence for a Nevada felony conviction, the minimum time range may not exceed 40% of the maximum time.
-For example if the maximum prison time is five (5) years, the minimum time cannot be more than two (2) years, which is 40% of five (5) years.9
+For example, if the maximum prison time is five (5) years, the minimum time cannot be more than two (2) years, which is 40% of five (5) years.9

-3. Can I get a jury trial for a Category C felony in Nevada?
+3. Can I get a jury trial?

-4. Can I get a Category C felony sealed?
+4. Can I get my record sealed?

 - sex crimes,